 Panel discussion – Featuring Dan Dufour, Chris James, Nikki Roberts and Jonathan Dando

 - If you are a member, you can watch the videos of the panel discussion here (for part 1) and here (for part 2).
-Please contact Lauren for the password.
+Please contact our events team for the password.

 Article: Ten tips to survive a charity rebrand – Dan Dufour, brand strategist, Red Stone